-Each year The Boyfriend grows his own pumpkins, and makes (what I hear) are out-of-this-world, famously good, pumpkin pies.
+Each year The Boyfriend grows his own pumpkins, and makes the most out-of-this-world, famously good, pumpkin pies.
 This year, however, the pumpkin plant took a turn for the worst.
 Perhaps it was the pumpkin-flu that's been going around.
 Or, maybe, it's that we didn't water it soon enough during the hottest week of the year. *Shrug* whatever the cause, we don't have fresh lovely pumpkins of our own, so I went out and bought local, organic, as-close-as-I-could-find-to-our-backyard-pumpkins.

 So - why so many pumpkins?
-Because, because, because - of all the wonderful things they do!
-The Boyfriend and I are both pumpkin lovers (it's true, we're on the registry.
-Keep your children away, don't move into the neighborhood).
-Besides the many pies that will be made in the coming months, and pumpkin pancakes and pumpkin doughnuts, I have dozens of other pumpkin recipes just waiting to be tried!
+Because, because, because - of all the wonderful things they does!
+Besides the many pies that will be made in the coming months, and pumpkin pancakes and pumpkin doughnuts, I have dozens of other pumpkin recipes just waiting to be tried.

-All of those recipes, though, call for pumpkin puree... and while it may be tempting to buy the canned stuff, please, resist the urge.
+All of those recipes, though, require pumpkin puree... and while it may be tempting to buy the canned stuff, please, resist the urge.
 The secret to a wonderful pumpkin pie?
-Turns out, it's not the recipe - it's the ingredients.
+Turns out, it's not the recipe, so much as the quality of ingredients.
 In fact, that's true of most things.
 Use the best ingredients you can find, and the dish gets that much better.
 And homemade pumpkin puree is no exception.

-Now, you may be saying, "You want me to roast a whole pumpkin every time I need a little puree?" you ask.
-No, not necessarily - the wonderful thing about homemade puree is that it can be easily frozen for later use - up to 8 months later use!
-That means pumpkin well into next year *jumps up and down* are you as excited as I am?
+Now, you may be saying, "You want me to roast a whole pumpkin every time I need a little puree?"
+Well, no... not unless you want to.
+The wonderful thing about homemade puree is that it can be easily frozen for later use - up to 8 months later use!
+That means pumpkin well into next year! *Jumps up and down* - are you as excited as I am?

 The other wonderful thing about pureeing is... it's easy!
 So easy, in fact, that I'm going to show you in detailed step-by-step photos how to do it, because I clearly don't think you're smart enough to figure it out on your own.

-There are two ways to make pumpkin puree - roasting, and steaming - I'm going to show you both, and tell you which one I prefer, and why, but either work just fine.
+These are my two favorite ways to make pumpkin puree - roasting, and steaming.
+I'm going to show you both, and tell you which one I prefer, and why, but either work just fine.

 #1 - Roasting Pumpkins

 Start with a small, good looking pumpkin.
 How you doin', beautiful?
-Be sure to get 'sugar' or 'pie' pumpkins - they're a different variety than those commonly used for jack-o-lanterns, and result in a better flavor.
+Be sure to get a "sugar" or "pie" pumpkin - they're a different variety than those commonly used for jack-o-lanterns, and result in a much better flavor.

 Then lop its head off.